GitQuest-Huzzah/GitQuest/README.md

 ![GQBANNER](https://user-images.githubusercontent.com/114195647/218575946-a91b1e73-d29d-40b9-9ae9-f35b0f475411.png)
 # GitQuest!

-GitQuest is a Slack app integration that gamifies your GitHub acitivity from a selected repository.
+GitQuest is a Slack app integration that gamifies your GitHub activity from a selected repository.

 ## Installation
 To install you'll first need to add the app to your slack workspace by clicking the add to slack button on our website after providing your email.